TumLinGaoyuan/Master_thesis_LinGaoyuan/README.md

-# Master Thesis of LinGaoyuan
+# Master Thesis of LinGaoyuan: The Application of Transformer-based Models in Dynamic Outdoor Scenarios

 Hello, my name is Lin Gaoyuan, and I am currently pursuing a master’s degree in Automotive Engineering at TUM.
 This repository is relevant my master thesis.